What's it all about?

 - There’s an Odeon Imax on The Broadway serving up blockbusters in 3D, and an HMV Curzon that shows films with an arthouse bend.

-- Centre Court Shopping Centre is a haven for high street shopping, and is home to lots of fashion and lifestyle brands including a large Debenhams.
+- Centre Court Shopping Centre is a haven for high street shopping, and is home to lots of fashion and lifestyle brands.
 Elys Department Store specialises in fashion and homeware and has been open in Wimbledon for 125 years.
-There’s a range of independent shops, like local bookshop Wimbledon Books & Music, as well as plenty of opportunities for designer shopping on Church Road, where you’ll find stores including Bridget Salmassian for fashion, Caroline Randall for lingerie and The Mint Source for gifts and homewares.
+There’s a range of independent shops, like local bookshop Wimbledon Books & Music, as well as plenty of opportunities for shopping int the Village, where you’ll find stores including Reiss and Trilogy for fashion, Caroline Randall for lingerie and Le Creuset for kitchenware.
 When you fancy a picnic on the Common, head to deli Bayley & Sage and browse its excellent range of cheese, bread and carefully sourced produce.

 There’s so much green space in Wimbledon that it’s easy at times to forget you are in one of the world’s busiest cities.
 The most famous park is Wimbledon Common, home of the legendary Wombles.
 The largest stretch of common land in the Capital, this space has find nine ponds, as well as an 18 hole golf course, an athletics track and cricket pitches.
 Cannizaro Park, formerly the landscaped gardens of a grand house, has been bequeathed to the local community to enjoy.
 There’s a rose garden, rare trees and a water garden, with many quiet corners for reading and reflection.

 There are many new housing projects going ahead in Wimbledon.
 The development at Wimbledon Hill Park by Berkeley Homes has brought some luxury new build family homes onto the market, while the Hartfield Road development will see a range of one, two and four bedroom apartments built within walking distance of the town centre.